 Increased global trade where products are manufactured in countries with less stringent safety standards has resulted in an increase of potentially defective products being imported to the United States.
 Products manufactured within the United States can also contain dangerous defects due to mistakes in the design process or in the manufacturing process.
 While no one wants to be injured by a product that they purchased at a major retailer, small store, or online the good news is that the law recognizes that profits should not be put before the safety of Arkansans and Americans.
-Ken Kieklak, Attorney at Law can fight for compensation for you if you have suffered a serious injury or if a loved one has been wrongfully killed.
+Our experienced Fayetteville, AR product liability lawyers can fight for compensation for you if you have suffered a serious injury or if a loved one has been wrongfully killed.

 What Types of Products Can Cause a Product Liability Suit?